 The caterpillars have been found feeding on plants in MENISPERMACEAE, including

 The caterpillars pupate in a sparse silken cocoon between leaves of the foodplant.

-The adult moths are brown, with a dark mark near the middle of the inner margin, and sometimes yellow markings at the tornus of each forewing.
-The wingtips are hooked and the inner margin recurved, of each forewing.
+The adult moths are brown, with a dark mark near the middle of the hind margin, and sometimes yellow markings at the tornus of each forewing.
+The wingtips are hooked and the hind margin recurved, of each forewing.
 The hindwings are plain brown, fading toward the bases.
 The females are more brightly coloured than the males.
 The wingspan is about 4 cms.

 The adult moths damage fruit by piecing the skin to suck the juice.

 The species has been found from east Africa to the Philippines, including

 Further reading :